Menu Close

 Thank you for your interest in employment with the Town of Fairhaven.
 Please note that all applications (except Public Works, Firefighter, Police Officer and Dispatcher) must include a completed application, available for download here, or in hard copy in the Human Resources Office M-F 8:30 am to 4:30 pm.

-Send completed application and cover letter to: HR@Fairhaven-ma.gov
+Send completed application, resume and cover letter to: HR@Fairhaven-ma.gov

 The Town of Fairhaven is seeking a qualified and experienced Human Resources Consultant to assist the HR Department with a range of operational and strategic HR functions.
 This per diem, part-time role is ideal for a professional looking to apply their expertise in a dynamic municipal environment.